Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Introduction

-Our method is based on a careful adaptation and analysis of the randomized incremental construction of a planar subdivision called trapezoidal map, or short trapezoidation, that is induced by the line segments.
-Besides their many applications, we find it noteworthy that trapezoidations are central for sweep line algorithms that generate overlay maps from different layers~\cite{Chan94redBlue, Andrews94furthercomparison}.
-Trapezoidations are (generally) defined for $x$-monotonous curves~\cite{Mulmuley91, Seidel93-cccg} (e.g. line segments) where each pair of curves is only allowed to share at most a finite number of points (i.e. endpoints or intersection points where curves cross) and no three curves may intersect in the same point.
+Our method is based on the randomized incremental construction of a planar subdivision. \emph{Trapezoidations} are generally defined for $x$-monotonous curves~\cite{Mulmuley91,Seidel93-cccg} (e.g. line segments) where each pair of curves is only allowed to share at most a finite number of points (i.e. endpoints or intersection points where curves cross) and no three curves may intersect in the same point.
 Given such input, the planar subdivision is obtained by shooting a vertical ray up and down from every end and intersection point until it meets the first curve or the domain boundary, which results in $\O(n + I)$ (pseudo) trapezoidal faces where $I$ is the number of intersection points.
 In particular, overlapping curves are excluded.
-Though one can generally avoid degeneracies by slightly perturbing the input, it is necessary for exact query reporting to explicitly handle degenerate input.
-There are three well-known randomized incremental constructions to compute trapezoidations, and thereby report all $I$ intersection points, in expected $\O(I+n\log n)$ time.
+Though one can generally avoid degeneracies by slightly perturbing the input, it is \emph{necessary} for exact query reporting to explicitly handle degenerate input.
+There are three well-known randomized incremental constructions to compute trapezoidations, and thereby report all $I$ intersection points, in $\O(I+n\log n)$ expected time.
 The methods mainly differ in their strategy how the trapezoidal regions, that are affected by the next segment insertion, are located.
-These are Clarkson and Shor's Conflict Graph method~\cite{ClarksonS89}, Mulmuley's Conflict Point+Walk method~\cite{Mulmuley90}, and Seidel's Locate+Walk method~\cite{Seidel91} that introduced the Trapezoidal Search DAG (TSD).
-See also \cite{self-soda} for high probability bounds on TSD size and TSD depth.
+These are Clarkson and Shor's Conflict Graph method~\cite{ClarksonS89}, Mulmuley's Conflict Point+Walk method~\cite{Mulmuley90}, and Seidel's Locate+Walk method~\cite{Seidel91} that introduced the TSD.